What is #NAHNStrong?

 Nominate a #NAHNStrong member for the 2023 awards!

 Do you know a #NAHNStrong individual?
 Nominate them for a 2023 #NAHNStrong award!
 All nominations are due by October 31, 2023.

 - Nominee must demonstrate one or both of the following #NAHNStrong qualities:

 - Treat others with dignity, respect, kindness, compassion, and civility, while working with or throughout their communities.

-- Good citizens who dedicated to practicing social justice in their everyday lives.
+- Good citizens who are dedicated to practicing social justice in their everyday lives.

 - Nominee must be an individual member of NAHN in good standing through at least December 31, 2023.

 - NEW!
 All individual member types are eligible, including general, student, nursing affiliate, international affiliate, emeritus, and affiliate.

 - NAHN members can only receive #NAHNStrong award a maximum of two times.

 - Members cannot receive awards 2 consecutive years in a row.